maxlit/powerindex/README.rst

 What is it all about?
 ---------------------
 The aim of the package is to compute different power indices of the so-called weighted voting systems (games).
+This package was employed to perform calculations at powdist.com_

 Players have weights and can form coalitions.
 A coalition that achieves the required threshold wins.

 Consider a system with two parties A and B having 51 and 49 seats respectively with a simple majority rule (i.e. the threshold is 51 seats).
 How much power do they have?
 It may appear that according to the number of the seats they have 51% and 49% respectively.
 However, party A can impose any decision without cooperating with party B.